Vivekanand-R/AI-Product-Framework/README.md

 ## 2. Why This Framework Exists

-Many AI and product initiatives fail not due to weak technology, but because of:
+Many AI and product initiatives struggle not due to weak technology, but because of:

 - Poor strategic alignment
 - Weak financial grounding